lukehoban/endo-rust/README.md

 cargo build --release
 ```

 Render the original Endo image with no prefix.
+This takes 30-60 seconds.

 ```bash
 cargo run --release